Mixed Tensor Products, Capelli Berezinians, and Newton's Formula for $\mathfrak{gl}(m|n)$: Introduction

 Using the homomorphism $\varphi_R$, we can consider inflating irreducible representations of $U(\mathfrak{gl}(m|n))$ to $U(\mathfrak{gl}(m+1|n))$ by tensoring with a highest-weight module $\mathcal{F}_a$ over $\mathcal{D}'(m|n)$ generated by $t_0^a$ (such a module can be defined for any $a \in \mathbb{C}$) and pulling back via $\varphi_R$.
 A partial criteria for when such representations are irreducible is the combined content of Theorems \ref{thm: when the highest weight vector generates the module} and \ref{thm: inflate}.

-We then take a closer look at the restriction of $\varphi_R$ to the center of $U(\gl(m+1|n))$.
-In particular, we show that $\varphi_R$ interacts nicely with the Harish-Chandra homomorphism in Theorem \ref{thm : HC homomorphism} and compute the image of the Gelfand generators $G_k^{\gl(m+1|n)}$ of the center in Theorem \ref{thm : gelfand}.
+We then take a closer look at the restriction of $\varphi_R$ to the center of $U(\mathfrak{gl}(m+1|n))$.
+In particular, we show that $\varphi_R$ interacts nicely with the Harish-Chandra homomorphism in Theorem \ref{thm : HC homomorphism} and compute the image of the Gelfand generators $G_k^{\mathfrak{gl}(m+1|n)}$ of the center in Theorem \ref{thm : gelfand}.
 To do the latter, we use the theory of Yangians.
-In particular, we define what is meant by a Capelli generator in the super setting (originally due to \cite{Nazarov_1991}) and then in Theorem \ref{thm : super newton} we prove a super Newton's formula (analogous to \cite{Umeda_1998})\footnote{Based on Umeda's comments in \cite{Umeda_1998}, we expect that our formula is probably already known and seen as a consequence of the ``quantum Liouville" formula for Yangians, but we could not find the result nor a proof in the literature and therefore include it in the paper here.}, which relates the Capelli generators to the Gelfand generators using what we call a \textit{Capelli Berezinian}.
+In particular, we define what is meant by a Capelli generator in the super setting (originally due to \cite{Nazarov_1991}) and then in Theorem \ref{thm : super newton} we reprove a super Newton's formula (analogous to the formula for $\mathfrak{gl}(m)$ in \cite{Umeda_1998})\footnote{One of the referees pointed out to that generalizations of this formula have been proven several times in the literature, such as in \cite{isaev1999quantum}, \cite{gurevich2004cayley}, \cite{gurevich2006quantum}, and \cite{gurevich2009spectral}, but we reprove it here for completeness.}, which relates the Capelli generators to the Gelfand generators using what we call a \textit{Capelli Berezinian}.
 Then, by computing the images of the Capelli Berezinian under $\varphi_R$ and applying the super Newton's formula, one can compute the images of Gelfand generators.
 An alternative, more computational approach is given in Appendix \ref{long computations}.

 Finally, we show that the kernel of $\varphi_{R_1}$ is generated by the first Gelfand invariant $G_1$ in Theorem \ref{thm : kernel}.
 All our results, except Theorems \ref{thm: when the highest weight vector generates the module} and \ref{thm: inflate}, specialize to those of \cite{GR_2021} when $n = 0$.